autolab-fi/line-robot-curriculum/lessons/module_3/sandbox_drive.md

 # Sandbox drive

 ## Lesson Objective
-How to move robot to specified zone.
+How to move robot with different methods.

 ## Introduction
 In this lesson, you can come up with a way to move the robot in Arduino Wiring.